Entry is free to the gallery, shop and café but an admission charge applies to some exhibitions.

 The nearest drop-off point by taxi, dial-a-ride, car or coach is on John Dobson Street alongside the gallery.
 There is another drop-off point on Oxford Street.

 There is level access entry to the gallery on New Bridge Street from the Blue Carpet.
 Two sets of automatic doors lead to the reception desk and shop area.
 To access the gallery from the shop area, there are stairs and a lift.
-If a motorised wheelchair is bigger than the lift there is an alternative lift back of house which gallery staff can assist with, this also has level access from Higham Place.
+We have an alternative lift back of house if a motorised wheelchair is bigger than the lift there is an alternative lift back of house which gallery staff can assist with, this also has level access from Higham Place.

 We welcome all visitors and strive to make the gallery as accessible as possible, within the context of a grade 2 listed historical building.
 There are lifts and stairs providing access to the ground and first floors.
 The lift has voice announcer and tactile buttons.
 All floors have level access.